Southern African Power Pool: Challenges

 Despite being the most advanced power pool ever developed in Africa, the SAPP has some challenges and shortcomings.
 Its takes money to keep the pool running and the SAPP does not have the funds to create new investments.
 The SAPP also suffers from lack of infrastructure across the continent along with lack of maintenance for the existing infrastructure.
 By 2007, peak demand began to exceed installed capacity.

 One major challenge is the lack of sufficient adequately skilled staff labor and the difficulty of retention of skilled workers.
 Power pools can only be sustained in areas with developed grid interconnections.
 The interconnection between some member states are inadequate.
 Trust between the members is of utmost importance.

-Future Plans
+Plans

 Despite recent challenges, the SAPP have long committed goals that can help in its expansion and company's growth.
 The following plans are investment projects, interconnected grid, electricity access, and competitive market.
 Investment projects that creates new revenue includes hydropower and clean coal power plant alternative over nuclear.
 They also plan to improve SAPP central grid to improve the link between North and South Africa regarding to the new alternative power plant, hydropower and clean coal.
 Interconnected grids can expand SAPP activities.
-Along with the current SAPP members, there are future plans to involve other areas such as Tanzania, Malawi and Angola.
+Along with the current SAPP members, there are plans to involve other areas such as Tanzania, Malawi and Angola.
 Electricity access would expand the use of electricity to more areas in order to make it accessible to new borders.
 Lastly, strengthen and regulating competitive markets plan that sets up new rules that help meets consumers and investors satisfaction.